 Catering tip #1: Do Some of it yourself

-Hire a caterer to make only the main dishes and save money by making your own salads and buying your own bread.
+Hire a caterer to make only the main dishes and save money by making your own salads, and buying your own bread.

-Have close friends and family members do food prep.
+Hire an advanced student at a local culinary institute to be in charge of catering your reception.
+Have a group of close friends and family members who are willing to do food prep.
 Consider their help to be their wedding gift to you.
-Hire students to serve as waiters.
+Hire some high school or college students you know to serve as waiters.
 Just don't be tempted to have a pot luck wedding reception.
 Tacky!